 |Warpath Across the Pacific

-This is the history of the 345th Bombardment Group, the "Air Apaches" WWII Pacific service.
-Others reviews have called this book 'the finest history of an air combat unit ever published' .
-This distinction was earned from twenty years of research by the author, and honed during four editions of updates since its first publication in 1984.
+Warpath Across the Pacific is the unit history of the 345th Bombardment Group (345th BG) nicknamed "Air Apaches" during World War II in the South West Pacific Area.
+Others reviews have called this book "the finest history of an air combat unit ever published".
+This distinction was earned from twenty years of research by the author, and honed during four editions of updates since it was first publication in 1984.
 The scope of the research and writing go beyond the pilots and missions of the group, to the larger history and details of individual experiences.
 The book is a beautiful, hardcover 8x10 table top volume with dust jacket.
 The art direction and design are equally amazing - providing hundreds of photographs, captions, maps, paintings and detailed appendixes.

 The Book and Text

-The chapters of the text match the 345th's history, begins with the unit's activation on November 11, 1942 as a medium bomber unit at Columbia Army Air Base, South Carolina flying the B-25 Mitchell bomber and the formation of its four squadrons: the 498th, 499th, 500th and 501st.
+The chapters of the text match the 345th's history, begins with the group's activation on November 11, 1942 as a medium bomber unit at Columbia Army Air Base, South Carolina flying the B-25 Mitchell bomber and the formation of its four squadrons: the 498th Bombardment Squadron (498th BS), 499th Bombardment Squadron (499th BS), 500th Bombardment Squadron (500th BS) and 501st Bombardment Squadron (501st BS).
 Subsequent chapters detail the group's missions to reduce the Japanese airfields and shipping at Wewak and Rabaul.
-It participated in the large raids to Kavieng and Western New Britain, before continuing to missions in Dutch New Guinea, the Philippines, Indochina, Formosa and the blockading of the Japanese coasts.
-The book conclude with the the end of WWII and the group's deactivation on December 10, 1945 at Ie Shima, and brief reactivation as a tactical bombardment wing from 1954 - 1959.
+It participated in the large raids to Kavieng and New Britain before continuing to missions in Dutch New Guinea, the Philippines, Indochina, Formosa and the blockading of the Japanese coasts.
+The book conclude with the the end of WWII and the group's deactivation on December 10, 1945 at Ie Shima, and brief reactivation as a tactical bombardment wing between 1954 until 1959.

 The photo captions are worthy of special mention because of their precise detail.
 These captions provide a level of detail that only careful cross research and interview with the actual veterans can provide.
 The reader will find themselves reading each page of the book twice: once, for the text and a second pass to just absorb the photographs, and detailed captions.
 In many cases, the level of research of even these captions is amazing, often with even details related to the Japanese side, including aircraft identifications, and details about aircraft markings, damage and locations.